gimli-rs/gimli/README.md

 $ cargo add gimli
 ```

-The minimum supported Rust version is:
+The minimum supported Rust version is 1.85.

-* 1.60.0 for the `read` feature and its dependencies.
-* 1.65.0 for other features.

 ## Documentation